InternetOfUs/task-manager/README.md

  - **attenders**: User1, User34

 The transactions can be considered as asynchronous actions that can be done to change the task state.
-When an user, an application or other WeNet component wants to change the state of a task, it has to post a transaction to the task manager.
-It checks that  the transaction is correct according to the task type, and after that the transaction is sent to the interaction protocol engine to verify the task, community and user norms.
+When a user, an application or other WeNet component wants to change the state of a task, it has to post a transaction to the task manager.
+It checks that the transaction is correct according to the task type, and after that, the transaction is sent to the interaction protocol engine to verify the task, community and user norms.
 In other words, the changes of the state are done by the norms that are evaluated on the interaction protocol engine, and not by the task manager after receiving a transaction.